Exact simulation of the first passage time through a given level for jump diffusions: Numerical illustrations

-Let us conclude the numerical illustrations with a jump diffusion starting in $y_0<L$ and satisfying $\tau_L<\infty$.
-We introduce to that end a stochastic process which satisfies on one hand assumptions \ref{assu:Wee1} and \ref{assu:Wee2bis} insuring the finiteness of $\tau_L$ (see Theorem \ref{thm:Wee}) and on the other hand assumptions \ref{assum20}, \ref{assum24} et \ref{assum25}.
-All these assumptions permit to use Algorithm $({\rm JD})^{y_0,L}$ for the generation of the stopping time $\tau_L$.
-We consider $(Y_t)_{t\ge 0}$ the solution of \eqref{exsin} between to consecutive jump times.
-The jumps are associated to a time-homogeneous function $j(y,v)=(L+1-y)v$ as follows:
+We now conclude the numerical illustrations with a jump diffusion starting in $y_0<L$ and satisfying $\tau_L<\infty$.
+We introduce a stochastic process that satisfies Assumptions \ref{assu:Wee1} and \ref{assu:Wee2bis}, which ensure the finiteness of $\tau_L$ (see Theorem \ref{thm:Wee}), along with Assumptions \ref{assum20}, \ref{assum24} and \ref{assum25}.
+All these assumptions permit the use of Algorithm $({\rm JD})^{y_0,L}$ to determine the stopping time $\tau_L$.
+We consider $(Y_t)_{t\ge 0}$ the solution of \eqref{exsin} between two consecutive jump times.
+The jumps are associated with a time-homogeneous function $j(y,v)=(L+1-y)v$ as follows:

 This particular jump function drives the stochastic process towards the threshold $L$.
-Let us just recall that $T_i=\sum_{k=1}^i E_k$ with $E_k$ exponentially distributed random variables with average $1$.
-Moreover $(\xi_i)_{i\ge 1}$ is a sequence of independent uniformly distributed variates with density $\phi(v)=1_{[0,1]}(v)$.
+We recall that $T_i=\sum_{k=1}^i E_k$, where $E_k$ are exponentially distributed random variables with an average of $1$. $(\xi_i)_{i\ge 1}$ is a sequence of independent uniformly distributed variates with density $\phi(v)=1_{[0,1]}(v)$.
 This model satisfies the announced assumptions quite easily.
-Let us just point out the arguments used for Assumption \ref{assu:Wee2bis}.
-First we observe that, for any $r>1$, $v\in]0,1[$ and $y\le -r$,
+Let us just present the arguments that permit verification of Assumption \ref{assu:Wee2bis}.
+First, we observe that, for any $r>1$, $v\in]0,1[$ and $y\le -r$: